 Discussion.
 This is a lifetime restriction that commences upon an employee's termination from Government service.
-It is very similar to the present lifetime restriction.
 The target of this provision is the former employee who participates in a matter while employed by the Government and who later "switches sides" by representing another person on the same matter before the United States.
 The restriction is measured by the duration of the matter in which the former employee participated.